John Hannah (American football): Professional career

-Hannah joined the Patriots in 1973 as the 4th overall pick in the 1973 NFL Draft.
+Hannah joined the Patriots in 1973 as the 4th overall pick in the first round of the 1973 NFL draft.
 He played his entire professional career in New England.
 While considered somewhat short by NFL standards, Hannah made up for this with great speed and quickness as well as powerful legs.
 Hannah excelled as a pass protector, as a run blocker, and as the pulling guard on sweeps.
 Hannah's commitment to football was very high and he expected the same from each of his teammates, sometimes becoming quite angry if he felt they were not complying.
 Hannah started the first 13 games of his rookie season of 1973 until a freak leg injury forced him to miss the final game of the year.
 Along with tackle Leon Gray, the two formed what was generally considered the best guard/tackle tandem in the NFL during the mid to late 1970s.
 Gray and Hannah also combined with tight end Russ Francis to form one of the strongest left-side trios in the league.
 Hannah anchored the 1978 offensive line that set an NFL record with 3,165 rushing yards.
 The record breaking rushing attack of New England did not have a single 1,000 rusher, but did have four players run for more than 500 yards including quarterback Steve Grogan.
 The team rushing record would eventually be broken by the Baltimore Ravens some four decades later, but the 1978 Patriots also set a league record with 181 rushing first-downs, which still stands as of 2022.